Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 8. Click the [SAVE] button in the upper right corner.
   The new attribute sub-group has been saved.
 The *Edit attribute groups* view is closed.

+  > [Info] Note that if the attribute group already contained attributes, these attributes are automatically moved to first sub-group.

 ### Change the order of attribute groups

 The order of attribute groups in the *ATTRIBUTE GROUPS* tab equals to the order of attributes groups in the product view.
 You can change the order to display an attribute group in a different place when creating or editing a product.

 The procedure to change the order of attribute groups and sub-groups is identical.
 Just select the attribute sub-group instead of the group and follow the steps described below.

 #### Prerequisites

 At least two attribute groups have been created, see [Create an attribute group](#create-an-attribute-group).

 #### Procedure

 *DataHub > Settings > Tab ATTRIBUTE GROUPS*

 ![Attribute groups](../../Assets/Screenshots/DataHub/Settings/AttributeGroups/AttributeGroups.png "[Attribute groups]")